codeMaverick7770/Twitter-data-sentiment-analysis/README.md

 ## Results

-The model achieves an accuracy of approximately XX% on the test set.
+The model achieves an accuracy of approximately 79% on the test set.
 Visualizations of word clouds for Positive and Negative sentiments are also provided.

 ## Contributing